redacted/XKCD-password-generator/README.rst

 - Spanish: a modifed version of archive.umich.edu in the `/linguistics` directory.
 It includes ~80k words.
 Less than 5 char. and latin-like words were deleted using regex.
 This list is public domain, see `here <http://www.umich.edu/~archive/linguistics/00readme.txt>`_.
 - Finnish: a modified version of the Institute for the Languages of Finland `XML word list <http://kaino.kotus.fi/sanat/nykysuomi/>`_.
 Profanities and expressions containing spaces were removed using regex.
 The resulting list contains ~93k words.
 The list is published under GNU LGPL, EUPL 1.1 and CC-BY 3.0 licenses.
 - Italian: generated from dumps of the Italian-language Wikipedia, which is released under the Creative Commons Attribution-Share-Alike 3.0 licence.
-- German: based on `this GPL v3 list <https://github.com/dassencio/langcmp/blob/master/wordlists/top10000de.txt>`_.
+- German (ger-anlx): based on `this GPL v3 list <https://github.com/dassencio/langcmp/blob/master/wordlists/top10000de.txt>`_.
 Single and double character words have been removed.
+- German (eff_large_de.wordlist): based on 'this public domain dictionary <https://sourceforge.net/projects/germandict/>'_.
+Converted to UTF-8.
 - Norwegian: a modified version of `Norsk Ordbank in Norwegian Bokmål 2005 <https://www.nb.no/sprakbanken/show?serial=oai%3Anb.no%3Asbr-5&lang=en>`_, 2018-06-28 update, which is released under the `CC-BY 4.0 license <https://creativecommons.org/licenses/by/4.0/>`_.
 Regex has been used to alter the list for cleanup and removal of words with impractical characters.
 The resulting list contains ~137k words.
 - French: Cleaned version of `this list <https://packetstormsecurity.com/files/download/32007/french.gz>`_.
 Public domain.
 - Portuguese: Converted variant of the LibreOffice / Firefox poturguese dictionary (from `this link <https://raw.githubusercontent.com/titoBouzout/Dictionaries/master/Portuguese%20(European).dic>`_.
 GPL and BSD licenced.